SestoAle/PhdAngular/README.md

 # PhdAngular

-## Introduction

-This project aims to build a User Interface Angular 2+ for the management of PhD programs.
+The Idea was to make an User Interface Angular 2+ for the management of PhD Programs

+This interface is based on a back-end already created - but not complete - that will offer REST services

+The development of the application was made following 2 basic steps:
+Requirements Analysis and Implementation

 ## Run
 1. Download the [repository](https://github.com/SestoAle/PhdAngular);